MEMBERSHIP AND GOAT REGISTRATION RULES AND REGULATIONS:

-A new member must submit 3 choices for Stud name containing no more than 20 digits in each choice, the first choice will always be approved, if it has not already been allocated to another breeder, otherwise the Registrar will have the right to choice from the second or third submitted prefixes.
+A new member must submit 3 choices for Stud name containing no more than 20 digits in each choice, the first choice will be approved, if it has not already been allocated & is not considered too close in name to another breeder, otherwise the Registrar will have the right to choose from the second or third submitted prefixes.

-– A member must submit 3 choices for a herd code prefix, each choice to contain either 2 or 3 digits only, the first choice will always be given if it is not already allocated to another breeder, otherwise the Registrar will have the right to choice from the second or third submitted stud prefixes.
+– A member must submit 3 choices for a herd code prefix, each choice to contain either 2 or 3 digits only, the first choice will be given if it is not already allocated to another registered breeder, otherwise the Registrar will have the right to choose from the second or third submitted stud prefixes.

-If all 3 choices have already been recorded under another members name or in the name of a member of the BGBAA, then BGA has the option to choose one of those codes and insert the area code for Australia ‘6’ in front of that code to be recorded as the members stud prefix herd code – i.e. 6ABC
+If all 3 choices have already been recorded under another member’s name or in the name of a member of the BGBAA, then BGA has the option to choose one of those codes and insert the area code for Australia ‘6’ in front of that code to be recorded as the members stud prefix herd code – i.e., 6AB – Max 3 digits.

 – A member may select a name containing no more than 20 letters for the registered name of the goat, the Registrar has the rights to decline a name if it is deemed inappropriate.